On Schultz's generalization of Borweins' cubic identity: Introduction

-In Section~\ref{s5}, we derive several extensions of \eqref{Jacobi-xy}.
-In Section \ref{s6}, we derive some identities equivalent to \eqref{Borweins}.
-The identities presented in these last two sections are motivated by the recent discoveries of H.H.
-Chan, S.H.
-Chan and P. Sole \cite{Chan-Chan-Sole}.
+In Section~\ref{s5}, we present and prove several new extensions of Theorem \ref{th-Jacobi}.
+In Section \ref{s6}, we derive further identities equivalent to \eqref{Borweins}.
+The identities presented in these last two sections are motivated by the recent discoveries of H.H.~Chan, S.H.~Chan and P.~Sole \cite{Chan-Chan-Sole}.